proksee-project/ProkaML/README.md

 e.g. if one of the files within directory `id_list_interm` is `Acholeplasma_laidlawii_chunk1_idlist.txt`, the usage of this script would be:
 - `python metadata_print_filename.py email api_key id_list_interm interm_metadata Acholeplasma_laidlawii_chunk1_idlist.txt`

 The output file for the example would be `Acholeplasma_laidlawii_chunk1_metadata.txt`.
-The alternate step is used for troubleshooting when individual files containing UIDs are not annotated with NCBI metadata for reasons beyond the user's control (NCBI server/connection issues)
+The alternate step is used for troubleshooting when individual files containing UIDs are not annotated with NCBI metadata for reasons beyond the user's control (NCBI server/connection issues).

 Step 3 (either recommended or alternate) writes a tab separated table `*chunk*_metadata.txt` with rows corresponding to every assembly within a `*chunk*_idlist.txt` file and columns corresponding to the following genomic attributes:
 - Species name